Menu

 Prayer Spaces

-We have school Prayer Spaces, with prompts linked to our vision and Pause Days, which children can use as a quiet space for reflection and/or as a place to contribute their own written, drawn or spoken prayers.
+We have school Prayer Spaces in classrooms, the main corridor, the playground and the staffroom, with prompts linked to our vision and Pause Days, which people can use as a quiet space for reflection and/or as a place to contribute their own written, drawn or spoken prayers.

-Each classroom and the playground also have Peace Corners, which is a quiet space for reflection and can be used by children for prayer.
+Each classroom and the playground have Peace Corners, which is a quiet space for reflection, minor conflict resolution and forgiveness, and also can be used by children for prayer.

 Prayer times are sometimes led by an adult and sometimes by the children themselves.
 Prayer is always invitational, without any compulsion to take part unless the child chooses to.

 We share prayer times in collective worship and in class, sometimes led by an adult and sometimes by the children themselves as well as a Prayer Space where children can create their own prayers.
-Prayer is always invitational, without any compulsion to take part unless the child chooses to.
+Prayer and actions are always invitational, without any compulsion to take part unless the child chooses to.

 Church Services